 If possible, attend a course in Basic Life Saving and Basic First Aid (BLS & BFA).
 This is a short course (usually 2-3 days) that most hospitals offer.

 Pack basic medicines and first aid material that you will require.
 Take a doctor’s help if you are not sure of which medicines to carry.
-You can also find a basic list in the trek guides on the Indiahikes website.
+You can also find a basic list of things to carry on the Indiahikes website.

 On a solo trek, not only do you require the usual backpack and shoes.
-You also need a tent, sleeping bag and a stove.
-If you do not want invest a lot of money initially, consider renting gear.
-There are several organizations that offer backpacks, sleeping bags, tents and stoves on rent at reasonable prices.
+You also need a tent, a sleeping bag and a stove, which comes as a part of your DIY Kit, when you go on a DIY trek.
+If you do not have a backpack or a pair of shoes, consider renting gear with us.

 How to be a responsible solo trekker